Khosiyat/GeekyPinkers/README.md

 -This is a small dataset we used in this project.
 In real-world projects, you are supposed to work with big data:
 > https://github.com/Khosiyat/GeekyPinkers/blob/main/geekyPinkers_dataset.csv

+WHEN?
+WHAT?
+FOLLOW THE INSTRUCTIONS
+Week 1
+Train Machine Learning Model
+Week 2
+Install Django, Create Django Model
+Week 3
+Django views, URLs
+Week 4
+Django Forms and Templates
+MAKE IT YOURSELF
+Week 5
+A. Divide into three teams:
+1) machine learning/model training
+2) back-end
+3) front-end

+B. Plan to build X web application (like GeekyPinkers) Week 6
+Present the Demo of the X web application